 ” Carol proved to be an empathic, approachable, non judgemental and knowledgeable counsellor.
 She was able to help our child to manage the challenges they faced during a difficult period in their life.
 Additionally as a result of her professional skills our child developed the coping strategies to deal with the dillficulties that growing up has thrown at them.
 Carol ensured we were kept informed of our child’s progress without betraying their therapeutic relationship.
 I would have no hesitation in recommending her” Parent 2019

-“10% of UK children are considered ot have a mental health problem and the Uk has one of the highest rates of self-harm in Europe at 400 per 100,000”
+“10% of UK children are considered ot have a mental health problem and the UK has one of the highest rates of self-harm in Europe at 400 per 100,000 (Mental Health Foundation 2014) and one-in-five 14-year-old girls have self-harmed (Children’s Society 2018)”

 “Depression and anxiety among teenagers have increased by 75% in the last 25 years”